 • The time it takes someone to pay off a ticket depends on their income and essential living expenses.

-• Many cities charge monthly fees when someone can’t pay a fine immediately.
+• Many cities generate additional revenue by charging monthly fees when someone can’t pay a fine immediately.
 This affects both the time it takes to pay off the ticket and the final cost.
+Some people who struggle to pay go into debt, lose their jobs, and even go to jail.

 • Different countries calculate fines differently.
 In Finland, for example, speeding tickets are based on a person’s income.